okurz/SUSE_hack_week21_retry/README.md

-# openSUSE Conference 2022 - SUSE QE Tools - Who we are and what we do
+# SUSE Hack Week 21 - A generic "retry" command

 This repository uses a presentation template for [reveal.js](https://github.com/hakimel/reveal.js) with a theme based